 If the secretary/receptionist answers and asks "Is he expecting your call?" you can honestly answer, "Yes.
 I told him yesterday I'd call at 8:30 today."

-(NOTE: I am not saying "I have an appointment," because I do not so if they were to ask, "Do you have an appointment?"
+(NOTE: I am not saying "I have an appointment," because I do not have an appointment, so if they were to ask, "Do you have an appointment?"
 I'd say "He's expecting my call.
 Would you put me through, please?"
 So you are being totally honest, which is the only way to sell.)

 Some of my clients push back on me here and say, "But, Wes, he's not really expecting my call."

 In all my years of working with business owners and high-level executives in firms of all sizes, they have all told me that persistence, follow-up and follow-through is what earns someone their business and if someone says they are going to call or do something at a specific date/time and they do it, they are impressed."